 That’s because most broadband, including BT, EE and Sky, is delivered by landline, so you have no choice to take a landline when you sign up for their broadband.

-The exceptions are the likes of Virgin Media and Hyperoptic, which use cable broadband networks to deliver your broadband.
+The exceptions are the likes of Virgin Media and Hyperoptic, which use separate broadband networks to deliver your broadband.

 So on paper you should be able to cut your outgoings by getting standalone broadband from those providers.

-However, close examination reveals that in fact it’s generally cheaper to get a broadband and landline bundle from the likes of BT and Sky than it is to get standalone broadband from Virgin Media or Hyperoptic.
+However, this is where comparing your options comes in.
+On close examination, it can in fact be cheaper to get a broadband and landline bundle from the likes of BT and Sky than it is to get standalone broadband from Virgin Media or Hyperoptic.